-That the Directors of the Company be and are hereby authorised to offer and grant options in accordance with the provisions of the Azeus Employee Share Option Scheme (the "Scheme") and to allot and issue from time to time such number of shares in the capital of the Company as may be required to be issued pursuant to the exercise of the options under the Scheme provided always that the aggregate number of shares to be issued pursuant to the Scheme shall not exceed fifteen per cent (15%) of the total number of the issued shares (excluding treasury shares) of the Company from time to time.
-[Resolution 8] [See Explanatory Note (ii)]
+THAT the Directors of the Company be and are hereby authorized to offer and grant options in accordance with the provisions of the Azeus Employee Share Option Scheme (the "Scheme") and to allot and issue from time to time such number of shares in the capital of the Company as may be required to be issued pursuant to the exercise of the options under the Scheme provided always that the aggregate number of shares to be issued pursuant to the Scheme shall not exceed fifteen per cent (15%) of the total number of the issued shares (excluding treasury shares) of the Company from time to time.

+[See Explanatory Note (iv)]

-9. To transact any other business that may be properly transacted at the Annual General Meeting.
+9. To transact any other business that may properly be transacted at an Annual General Meeting.